yasnanayabkhi/ME-120-Final-Project/README.md

-# Computational Study of Dacomitinib Inhibition of Staphylococcus Aureus FtsZ using Molecular Docking and Molecular Dynamics
+# Computational Study of Dacomitinib Inhibition of *S. Aureus* FtsZ using Molecular Docking and Molecular Dynamics

 ## Project Summary